A Linear Kernel for Planar Total Dominating Set: Definitions

 \section{Definitions}

 In this section we give necessary definitions for our reduction rules and the analysis of the kernel size.
+Most of them are inspired from the ones of Alber et al. in{}~\cite{AFN04} for obtaining a linear kernel for \dom on planar graphs.
+We also use some of the definitions given in~\cite{GST13} for \textsc{Red-Blue Dominating Set}, which were introduced in order to clarify several arguments that were missing in~\cite{AFN04} concerning the properties of regions and region decompositions.

-Most of them are defined by Alber \emph{et al}. in~\cite{AFN04} for obtaining a linear kernel for \dom on planar graphs.
-Given a graph $G$, we denote by $\gamma_t(G)$ the size of a smallest \tds of $G$.
-We first split the neighborhood of a vertex and a pair of vertices into three subsets, which intuitively correspond to the layers of ``confinement'' of the vertices inside the neighborhood with respect to the rest of the graph.
+We split the neighborhood of a vertex into three subsets, which intuitively correspond to the layers of ``confinement'' of the vertices inside the neighborhood with respect to the rest of the graph.
+These three neighborhoods will be used to state Rule~\ref{rgl: Tot seul}.